Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Certificate-Signing.md

 ## Timestamping PDFs

 Use the **Timestamp PDF** tool to add a trusted RFC 3161 timestamp that proves your PDF existed at a particular point in time.
 Pick a Time Stamp Authority (TSA), then download the timestamped file.
-The timestamp is added as an incremental update, so any existing signatures stay intact.
+The timestamp is added without altering the rest of the file, so any existing signatures stay intact.
 For a plain-language overview of the tool, see [Security tools - Timestamp PDF](./Security.md#signatures).

 ### Trusted Time Stamp Authorities